-In this article, we will walk you through how to successfully complete a take-home assignment quickly, so you can spend the rest of your time applying to other companies, preparing for your other interviews, and interviewing in general.
-Take home assignments have become more popular than ever and more important than ever in an interview process.
-If you do not have the support we offer, you just might be spending all your time working on these time-consuming assignments.
-Since job hunting is a numbers game, you definitely do not want to spend more time than you absolutely need to.
+If you do not have the support we offer, you just might be spending all your time working on these time-consuming take-home assignments.
+Since job hunting is a numbers game, you do not want to spend more time on one project than you need to!

 Dear Product Gym,

-I am interviewing with a big name tech firm and I am on the final round.
-They have sent me a challenge and I have to send it back by today at 5.
-Next Monday I have to present it in 60 minutes with a 45-minute Q&A afterword.
-They said it is not necessarily 60 minutes of me presenting, but rather 60 minutes of chatting with the people in the panel.
+I am interviewing with a big-name tech firm, and I am on the final round.
+They have sent me a challenge, and I have to send it back by today at 5.
+Next Monday, I have to present it in 60 minutes with a 45-minute Q&A afterward.
+They said it is not necessarily 60 minutes of me presenting, but instead 60 minutes of chatting with the people in the panel.
 The Q&A is with a different group.

 The problem that they sent me is very open-ended: